marionebl/jaketrent-blog/content/post/speed-small-solutions.md

 title: "The Speed of Small Solutions"
 ---

-The pace of technology change requires nible solution change.
+The pace of technology change requires nimble solution change.
 Small solutions help.

 <!--more-->